A Gaelic Blessing: History, text and music

 The format of the text is based in a similar format to that found in some Celtic Christian prayers and songs, such as those found in the Christian-era Scottish Gaelic collection, the Carmina Gadelica.
 Rutter has said that his English-only composition is based on "an old Gaelic rune", and that he added a line mentioning Jesus and the word Amen, to make it also a Christian anthem.
 However, most surviving prayers with this structure, in both Gaelic and English, already include Christian elements.
-The original, English-language piece that the central lines of Rutter's piece are directly excerpted from, published in the 1895 novel, The Dominion of Dreams: Under the Dark Star, by Celtic Revival writer William Sharp / Fiona Macleod, while not containing the words "Jesus," or "Amen," does mention both "the Son of Peace" and "the heart of Mary," along with other Christian imagery.
+The original, English-language piece that the central lines of Rutter's piece are directly excerpted from is a poem in the book The Dominion of Dreams: Under the Dark Star, by Celtic Revival writer William Sharp / Fiona Macleod; while not containing the words "Jesus," or "Amen," the poem does mention both "the Son of Peace" and "the heart of Mary," along with other Christian imagery.

 Both Sharp's and Rutter's compositions begin every line with "deep peace", and refer in a repetitive manner to the elements of nature, such as, "running wave", "flowing air", "quiet earth", "shining stars", "gentle night", "healing light", and (in Rutter's version) to "Christ, light of the world".
 The almost-identical nature of the two pieces, along with Rutter's comments on his additions, mark Sharp's 1895 English-language composition as the original.

 Rutter scored the piece for four vocal parts (SATB) and organ, or orchestra.
 Marked "Flowing and tranquil", the music is in E major and 3/4 time.
 The organ accompaniment rests on a pattern of chords held often for a full measure in the left hand, and broken chords in eighth-notes in the right hand.
 The choir voices enter together, with the lower voices also moving slowly like the left hand (a full measure for "Deep", another one for "peace"), while the soprano pronounces "peace" sooner and moves up in eighth-notes on "running wave".
 The pattern is kept for most of the piece.
 Dynamically, the music begins softly (p), growing slightly (to mp) for the "shining stars", and again later for "moon and stars".
 A climax is "Christ", marked crescendo to a strong (f) "light of the world" (with all voices holding the word "light" for more than a measure), but diminuendo to a very soft ending, with all voices and the accompaniment calming to slow movement.

+The original poem

+In the book, the following poem was spoken by one of the characters: